preluis/Analytics-Case/README.md

 ## Usage

+### For SQL resolution:
-1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git or open te drive folder
+1. Clone the repository from GitHub: https://github.com/preluis/Analytics-Case.git or download the drive folder
-2. Open SQLite Studio load the existing database "db", from drive folder or shared folder.
+2. Open SQLite Studio and load the existing database "db", from drive or GitHub folder.
-3. Execute from SQLite the provided SQL script in the database to create the tables and load the initial data.
+3. Execute from SQLite the provided SQL script in the database to create the tables and load the data.

+### For Python resolution:
-4. Open Jupyter Lab and navigate to the project directory.
+1. Open Jupyter Lab and navigate to the project directory.
+2. Open the Python file (script.ipynb) and follow the script guidane, make sure to adjust the db path in the code.
-5. Run the Python file (script.ipynb) to perform data queries and analysis.
+3. Run the Python file to perform data queries and analysis.

 ## Additional Notes